bUnit-dev/bUnit/README.md

 **bUnit**, previously known as **Blazor Components Testing Library**, is a testing library for Blazor Components.
 You can easily define components under test in C# or Razor syntax and verify outcome using semantic HTML diffing/comparison logic.
 You can easily interact with and inspect components, trigger event handlers, provide cascading values, inject services, mock `IJsRuntime`, and perform snapshot testing.

-This library's goal is to make it easy to write _comprehensive, stable unit tests_ for Blazor Components/Razor Components.
+The library's goal is to make it easy to write _comprehensive, stable unit tests_ for Blazor Components/Razor Components.
 Go to [bunit.egilhansen.com](https://bunit.egilhansen.com) to learn more.

 ## Contributors